ncatlab/nlab-content/pages/7/6/9/4/24967/content.md

 $$
   \mathbf{K}: K(P \to Q) \to (K P \to K Q).
 $$
-Evidently there are theorems of logical theories whose truth we do not know.
-Similarly, it is not clear that we know the deductive consequences of the collection of propositions that we know, such as the application of _modus ponens_ to every instance of $P \to Q$ and $P$.
+An understanding of **N** that it states that all theorems are known is evidently problematic.
+Similarly for **K**, it is not clear that we know the deductive consequences of the collection of propositions that we know, such as the application of _modus ponens_ to every instance of known $P \to Q$ and $P$.

+On the other hand, we might consider epistemic logic to represent the reasoning of an ideal, logically omniscient, agent, and so admit **N** and **K**.